GoogleChromeLabs/browser-fs-access/README.md

 [HTML issue](https://github.com/whatwg/html/issues/6376) open for this request).
-If your app depends on exceptions, see the file [`index.d.ts`](https://github.com/GoogleChromeLabs/browser-fs-access/blob/main/index.d.ts) for the documentation of the `setupLegacyCleanupAndRejection` parameter.
+If your app depends on exceptions, see the file [`index.d.ts`](https://github.com/GoogleChromeLabs/browser-fs-access/blob/main/index.d.ts) for the documentation of the `legacySetup` parameter.

 ## Browser-FS-Access in Action